Union members earn 26% more than non-members per week. Here’s why.

 While unions fight for decent wages and working conditions for all workers, assistance on recovering stolen wages is an example of the kind of support that primarily benefits workers who join as members.

-For example, a 2021 ACTU study into wage theft (such as unpaid overtime, withheld entitlements, or being paid under the legal minimum wage including penalty rates) found that 80% of workers who sought assistance from their union were able to recover the full amount owed to them.
-This was higher than for those who sought help from the Fair Work Ombudsman (49%).
+For example, a 2021 ACTU study into wage theft (such as unpaid overtime, withheld entitlements, or being paid under the legal minimum wage, including penalty rates) found that 80% of union members were able to recover the full amount owed to them.

 Reclassifications

 A classification determines how much an employee is paid according to skill level or qualifications.
-Each classification has specific requirements and is allocated a specific minimum wage.
+Each classification has specific requirements and is allocated a specific wage.

 Some employers under-classify – and therefore under-pay – workers (whether deliberately or not).
 Unions can help to assist members who have been under-classified to apply for reclassification and be paid more.

 Union membership = collective bargaining power

 Collective bargaining is where workers come together to negotiate better pay and conditions directly with their employer.
+Collective bargaining ensures workers get a fair share of the pie, and are usually negotiated with the involvement of a union, representing the members.

-Union-back agreements deliver higher wages
+Union-lodged agreements deliver higher wages

 Since July 2022, The Fair Work Commission (FWC) has published statistical reports each fortnight, providing data on Enterprise Agreements which have been lodged and approved by the FWC in that time.

 The evidence is clear: whichever way you look at it, the key to higher wages is union membership.
-That’s why there has never been a better time to join your union
+That’s why there has never been a better time to join your union.

 Enter your email to access our expert workplace information